 Here’s what we are all about.

-The Kwek Society provides first-period kits and educational materials, pads, tampons, and underwear to Native American girls and young women without ready access to these expensive menstrual supplies.
+The Kwek Society provides moon time bags and educational materials, pads, tampons, and underwear to Native American students without ready access to these expensive menstrual supplies.
 We are guided by the needs of the individual student communities we support.

-We support and trumpet the successes of Native American girls and women and fulfill their other material needs as our funds and time allow.
+We support and trumpet the successes of Native Americans and fulfill their other material needs as our funds and time allow.

 And we work to raise awareness to the inequities experienced by those we help.